Keighley Cougars: 2001–2017: Lower leagues and administrations

-Between the 2010 and 2011 season player coach Barry Eaton left to be replaced by former Super League star Jason Demetriou as player coach.

-2011 was Demetriou's first season as a coach and the Cougars, having finished second in the league, won promotion to the Championship beating Workington Town 32–12 in the playoff final.
+Between the 2010 and 2011 season player coach Barry Eaton left to be replaced by former Super League star Jason Demetriou as player-coach.
+2011 was Demetriou's first season as a coach and the Cougars, having finished second in the league, won promotion to the Championship beating Workington Town 32–12 in the play-off final.

 Demetriou left at the end of the 2012 season with his side comfortably ensconced in the Championship and was succeeded by Paul March.
 Under March the Cougars played in the Championship until 2014 when they were relegated in controversial circumstances that led the club to consider taking legal action against the RFL.
 Keighley finished 10th in the league on 44 points.
 Batley Bulldogs finished with 42 points after being penalised three points for fielding an ineligible player in an earlier game.
 The deduction was appealed successfully by Batley leaving them on 45 points, one ahead of Keighley.
 No legal action was taken after the RFL agreed to review the disciplinary system.

 The 2015 season, during which Danny Jones died whilst playing for the club, and 2016 season were played in Championship 1 with Paul March in charge.
 March led the club to victory in the 2016 iPro Sport Cup with a 22–18 win over York City Knights at Blackpool, however the failure to gain promotion cost March his job and he was replaced by Craig Lingard at the end of the 2016 season.